-This about creating a clear picture of what could be and what NEEDS to be.
+This is about creating a clear picture of what could be and what NEEDS to be.
 What level of commercial performance do you want to aim for?
 What will great performance look like?
 What is the absolute MUST level of performance?
 How is the competition performing?
-What levels of performance will put us into the top bracket in our market place?
+What levels of performance will put us into the top bracket in our marketplace?

 It is also about defining what you would like teams and individuals to think, feel and do differently in order to drive improved performance.

-To get people doing things differently and talking about financial hygiene then you need to open up about the current situation, challenges, aspirations and plans.
+To get people to do things differently and talk about financial hygiene, then you need to open up about the current situation, challenges, aspirations and plans.

 Be as honest and transparent as you can to ensure that everybody in the firm is clear about:

 It is essential to create a communication ‘strategy’ to embed the key messages.
 Senior teams are often shocked to learn how poorly such messages are understood after investing time in communicating them through emails, management meetings and ‘town hall’ discussions.

 But the amount of communication is not the issue.
 Part of the problem is that senior management measure communication in terms of inputs rather than by the only metric that actually counts – how well people actually understand what is communicated.
 Ensure that everyone can be ‘heard’.
 If people feel that they are involved they will be more engaged with the whole process.